Sasha Khokha

 —Sasha Khokha

-Sasha Khokha’s path to journalism began long before she entered a newsroom.
-Growing up, she learned the art of listening and documentation from her father, who had been fascinated by the United States after Partition-era Delhi and encouraged her curiosity about the world.
+Sasha Khokha’s path to journalism took shape long before she entered a newsroom.
+Growing up, she learned the art of listening and documentation from her father, who had been fascinated by the United States after after growing up in Partition-era Delhi and encouraged her curiosity about the world.
 Though she initially studied ethnic studies and worked in immigrant rights advocacy, her frustration with shallow media coverage pushed her toward journalism.

 Journalists would call me to find families affected by immigration raids, but the stories felt cursory.
 They didn’t give nuance.

-Her earliest reporting appeared in India Currents, which she credits as a crucial entry point:
+Her earliest reporting appeared in India Currents, which she credits as a crucial entry point.
+She describes the publication as both grassroots and generative for emerging reporters:

 It’s such a grassroots place, but they take a chance on people.